yuthika-15/task-manager/README.md

 - Deadline-based task management
 - Deployed and accessible via public URL

-#Tech Stack
+## Tech Stack
 - Backend: Spring Boot (Java)
 - Frontend: HTML, JavaScript
-- Database: MySQL
+- Database: PostgreSQL
-- Deployment: Railway
+- Deployment: Render + Docker

-#Project Structure
+## Project Structure
 - Controller Layer: Handles HTTP requests
 - Repository Layer: Manages database operations using JPA
 - Model Layer: Defines entities like User and Task
 - Frontend: Single HTML file with embedded JavaScript

-#API Endpoints
+## API Endpoints

-- POST /login → User login
+- POST /auth/login → User login
-- POST /signup → User registration
+- POST /auth/signup → User registration
 - GET /tasks → Fetch all tasks
 - POST /tasks → Create a new task (Admin only)
 - PUT /tasks/{id}?status=DONE → Mark task as completed

-#How to Run Locally
+## How to Run Locally
 1. Clone the repository
-2. Configure MySQL in application.properties
+2. Configure PostgreSQL in application.properties
 3. Run the Spring Boot application
-4. Open the application in browser at localhost
+4. Open the application in browser at localhost:8080

-#Deployment
+## Deployment

-The application is deployed on Railway.
-The backend is connected to a MySQL database hosted on Railway.
+The application is deployed on Render using Docker.
+The backend is connected to a PostgreSQL database hosted on Render.

-#Notes
+## Notes
 - This project uses basic authentication logic for demonstration purposes
 - Passwords are stored in plain text (not recommended for production)
-- Can be enhanced using password hashing and Spring Security -
+- Can be enhanced using password hashing and Spring Security

-Author
+## Author

-Final Year Electronics and Telecommunication Student Interested in Backend Development and Software Engineering
+Final Year Electronics and Telecommunication Student
+Interested in Backend Development and Software Engineering